aabbtree77/towards-a-better-go/README.md

 ChatGPT fails here.
 It totally hallucinates, does not even warn a user that these languages have changed since the last time ChatGPT saw them.
 It does not browse and self-update, in my experience.

-I could mention here also Borgo and Inko (both written in Rust), as well as Grain (written in Reason), but I fear the results would be similar.
+One could mention here [Borgo](https://github.com/borgo-lang/borgo) and [Inko](https://github.com/inko-lang/inko) (both written in Rust), as well as [Grain](https://github.com/grain-lang/grain) (written in Reason), but I fear the results would be similar.
 However, the idea behind these languages is very clear and makes a lot of sense: Remove Rust's compile time complexity, keep only the good bits.
 To be revisited.